dmkjfs/lksh-enter-2025/README.md

 ## 🛠 Build commands

 Required to have `make`, `uv`, `docker` and `docker-compose` installed.
 All commands can be executed in bash.
+Don't forget to add required constants into `.env` file before start.
 API documentation is available after launch on http://127.0.0.1:8000/

 Quick run(API in docker + CLI locally) for those who don't wanna read :)